Our History

 From an engineering point of view, the FSRU represents a case of excellence in the LNG field, for the structure, the design and the long and complex authorization process and for the certifications obtained in terms of safety and environment.

-Following the authorization obtained by the Ministry for the Environment and Protection of the Territory and the Sea (MATTM), by CTR for what concerns safety and by the Harbour Master of Livorno , at present the Terminal is authorized to receive around the 90% of the worldwide LNGc fleet, with a maximum cargo capacity between 65,000 and 180,000 cubic meters (New Panamax class), allowing the Terminal to maximize its receiving flexibility, keeping unchanged the maximum authorized annual regasification capacity of 5 billion Sm3 of natural gas.
+Following the authorization obtained on April 14, 2016 by the Ministry for the Environment and Protection of the Territory and the Sea (MATTM), by CTR for what concerns prevention of major accidents and by the Harbour Master of Livorno, at present the Terminal is authorized to receive around the 90% of the worldwide LNGc fleet, with a maximum cargo capacity between 65,000 and 180,000 cubic meters (New Panamax class), allowing the Terminal to maximize its receiving flexibility, keeping unchanged the maximum authorized annual regasification capacity of 5 billion Sm3 of natural gas.